Wood flooring is timeless. A true all-rounder, it goes well with a multitude of decors.

 You could save a lot of money.

-Some floating floor models are classified as waterproof.
+Some floating floor models are classified as water-resistant.
 Be aware, however, that there is a certain limit to water resistance, and that the maximum period of resistance is generally 30 minutes.

 After this time, your floor may still be damaged.